elementor/hello-theme-child/readme.txt

 == Installation ==

 1. In your admin panel, go to Appearance > Themes and click the 'Add New' button.
-2. Type in 'Hello Elementor Child' in the search form and hit the 'Enter' key on your keyboard.
+2. Click `Upload theme` and upload the zipped child.
-3. Click on the 'Activate' button to use your new theme right away.
+3. Click on the `Activate` button to use your new theme right away.
 4. Navigate to Elementor and start building your site.

 == Customizations ==